Testing bore water quality

 Phase two testing is to be conducted if phase one testing results are satisfactory.
 Phase two testing looks at the following metals:

-For urban bores, phase two testing should also include analysis of volatile organic compounds such as trichloroethylene commonly found in shallow bores west of the city.
+For urban bores, phase two testing should also include analysis of volatile organic compounds such as trichloroethylene commonly found in parts of Adelaide.
+The presence of per- and poly-fluoroalkyl substances (PFAS) is not widespread.
+However, testing will be required in areas identified as at risk.
+Contact the Water Quality Unit at SA Health on (08) 8226 7100 for further advice.

 Commercial or community-based bores